DanieleOttaviano/jailhouse/Documentation/omnivisor.md

 }
 ```

-### soft-core on FPGA
+### Omnivisor FPGA soft-core Cell Configurations
-To enable also the FPGA, and a soft-core managed as a remoteproc these are the steps to follow.
+To enable also the FPGA, and a soft-core managed as a remoteproc there are more informations

-These are the artifact needed to run the soft-core:
+to include into the configurations.

+This configurations to run the soft-core are based on the hypotesys of having the following artifacts:
 1) FPGA full design with one or more riconfigurable sections. (e.g., `base.bit`)
 2) FPGA partial design with a soft-core that can be dynamically integrated into the full design. (e.g., `partial.bit`)
 3) A Linux remoteproc module for the soft-core. (e.g., `softcore_remoteproc`)
 4) A device tree overlay for the soft-core which is compatible with the module, (e.g., `softcore.dtbo`)

-#### 1) Write the root-cell configuration
+#### Root-cell configuration
 The root-cell have to define an .fpga in the header that explicitly define the base bitstream name,
 the starting address of the FPGA, the flags and the number of reconfigurable regions.
 ```c